 Then he told me to go clean the fish tank.
 So I took off my suit jacket, laughing, and rolled up my sleeves, cleaned his disgusting fish tank.
 We had some coffee and he told me a lot about the publishing business, and how Technology News Of America, based in the chi-chi neighborhood of Soho, had a niche business selling strategic and tactical information about mainframes and other high end computers like the Cray supercomputers I had read about, and that there was this new machine called The Application System/400 that had been announced the prior June and they thought this machine was too complex for the customer base and the economics so different that there was a chance to create a lower cost publication with a broader market that could help people figure out how to get the most out of the money they spent on the machines.
 Hesh went trout fishing in Montana for the July 4th holiday, and he offered me the job before he left; I started my first day when he returned ten days later.

 What an education this has been, and selling this publication into the mouth of a recession was exactly the right thing to do.
 We helped people save shedloads of money, and irked the hell out of IBM.
 We have been doing this a long time now, starting year 29 this week, in fact.
 First, I want to say thank you.
 Second, I wanted to say sorry (not!) for all the money I helped AS/400 shops not give Big Blue over the years.
-(Yes, a memory upgrade or a storage I/O still often offers better bang for the buck than a processor upgrade.)
+(Yes, a memory upgrade or a boost in storage I/O still often offers better bang for the buck than a processor upgrade.)
 We have been proper gadflies about helping customers get the most value from the least amount of dollars, and it is the thing I am most proud of; the second is the breadth of technical and news coverage we have offered over these nearly three full decades.

 Which brings me, finally, to my point.
 I want to say I know a thing or two about markets – the broader IT market, but the AS/400 one as well – and I am continually perplexed that IBM does not understand the concept of elasticity.
 Unix, Windows Server, and Linux, each in their turn, created a broadening market by lowering the cost per unit of computing over time, but as we all know, Big Blue stopped doing that with its IBM i midrange a long time ago.
 It shows a kind of cynicism that is self-fulfilling.
 If you make a system expensive, then people will use it begrudgingly and sparingly.
 The AS/400 took off because it computed like a System/38, which cost a lot more than a 3080 or 3090 mainframe of the time, but cost just a bit more than a System/36.
 Someone understood this way back when, and IBM built up a business with a $14 billion ecosystem in about a decade.
 I would be surprised if that ecosystem was $1.4 billion today.
 (That’s still big, mind you, and shows the effect of Moore’s Law over time.
 The vast expansion of the X86 server market is all that hides the same slide in its figures.)